Kenyans Kipruto, Kipyogei sweep in Boston Marathon return

+Benson Kipruto and Diana Kipyogei completed a Kenyan sweep — the eighth since 2000 at the world's oldest and most prestigious 26.2-miler, which moved from its traditional spring date for the first time in its history because of the coronavirus outbreak.

-Although organizers put runners through COVID-19 protocols and asked spectators to keep their distance, large crowds lined the 26.2-mile course from Hopkinton to Boston as an early drizzle cleared and temperatures rose to the low 60s for a beautiful fall day.
+Although organizers put runners through COVID-19 protocols and asked spectators to keep their distance, there were still sizable crowds at spots from Hopkinton to Boston after an early drizzle cleared and temperatures rose to the low 60s.

+Participants in the field of 18,000 — down from more than 30,000 in pre-pandemic days — needed to test negative for the coronavirus or prove they were vaccinated before picking up their bib numbers.
+Masks were required indoors in Boston and on the buses out to the start; they were also handed out along with the finishers' medals and fruit on Boylston Street.

+The race also began earlier and with a rolling send-off to avoid the usual crowding in the starting corrals and on the course.

 Hug, who has raced Boston eight times and has five victories here, cost himself a $50,000 course record bonus when he missed the second-to-last turn, following the lead vehicle instead of turning from Commonwealth Avenue onto Hereford Street.